tinacious/angular-picturefill/readme.md

 In the future I would like to implement the following:

-- Not requiring all file extensions to be the same
+- Not requiring all images to have the same file extension